4Bs Biodiversity Website

 Secondly, a nature trail can be a vehicle for learning and self-education.
 A walk through nature can stimulate questions and inquiry into discovering what plant and animal life can be seen along the route and this information can be provided in a Guide containing maps, photographs and movies about the landscape, geology and wildlife.
 It is also an opportunity to educate visitors in how to behave in the countryside and for this reason our trail is underpinned by the Countryside Code.

-Thirdly, it provides a focus for conservation efforts, as records of wildlife and their habitats along the route, are recorded, preserved and enhanced.
+Thirdly, a nature trail provides a focus for conservation efforts, as records of wildlife and their habitats along the route, are recorded, preserved and enhanced.
 It provides an opportunity for people to come together to care for and enhance the biodiversity and wildlife habitats along the trail.

 Picture